AzureWorkshops/Big-Data-Visualization-New/docs/02_Courseware/01_Setup Azure Data Factory.md

 **Duration:** 20 mins

 **Synopsis:** In this exercise, attendees will create a baseline environment for Azure Data Factory development for further operationalization of data movement and processing.
-You will create a Data Factory service, and then install the Data Management Gateway which is the agent that facilitates data movement from on-premises to Microsoft Azure.
+You will create a Data Factory service, and then install the Integration Runtime which is the agent that facilitates data movement from on-premises to Microsoft Azure.

 ### **Task 1:** Connect to the Lab VM